List of The Lion King (franchise) characters: Scar

-Scar (voiced by Jeremy Irons in The Lion King, Jim Cummings in The Lion King II: Simba's Pride and The Lion King: Simba's Mighty Adventure, James Horan in Kingdom Hearts II, Disney's Extreme Skate Adventure, and Sorcerers of the Magic Kingdom, David Oyelowo in The Lion Guard, Chiwetel Ejiofor in the 2019 film, Kelvin Harrison Jr. in the follow-up for the 2019 film) is the main antagonist of The Lion King franchise.
-He is a black-maned lion who is Mufasa's younger brother, Nala’s uncle-in-law, Simba's uncle, Sarabi's brother-in-law, Kiara and Kion's grand-uncle, and Kovu's adoptive father.
-His name is "kovu" in Swahili, similar to his adoptive son.
+Scar (voiced by Jeremy Irons in The Lion King with Jim Cummings providing his singing voice; Jim Cummings in The Lion King II: Simba's Pride and The Lion King: Simba's Mighty Adventure; James Horan in Kingdom Hearts II, Disney's Extreme Skate Adventure, and Sorcerers of the Magic Kingdom; David Oyelowo in The Lion Guard; Chiwetel Ejiofor in the 2019 film and Kelvin Harrison Jr. in Mufasa: The Lion King) is the main antagonist of The Lion King franchise.
+He is a black-maned lion who is Mufasa's younger brother, Simba’s uncle, and Kovu's adoptive father.
+His name refers to his scarred eye.
 In The Lion King, by murdering Mufasa and exiling Simba, he becomes "King of the Pride Lands".
 However, years later, Simba returns to Pride Rock and overthrows Scar to become King of the Pride Lands.
-Scar survives the fall but is attacked and killed by his hyena henchmen after they overheard him betraying them.
+Scar survives the fall but is then attacked and killed by his hyena minions after they overheard him attempting to deceive Simba by betraying them.

+As depicted in The Lion King: Six New Adventures and the Mufasa: The Lion King, his birth name was Taka, but he was punished with the name "Scar" after he betrayed Mufasa to a rival pack.